 Understanding Florida's No-Fault Insurance System

 Florida is a no-fault state, which means your own insurance pays your injury bills after a crash no matter who caused it.
-Here's what no-fault actually means, what it doesn't cover, and when you can still step outside it and sue.
+We break down what no-fault actually means, what it doesn't cover, and when you can still step outside it and sue.

 Eddie Ezekiel